 Some software at Cornell is acquired through software licenses that are managed by the university.
 Some of these software licenses enable all faculty, staff, or students to use the software at no cost.
 Others limit who is eligible to use the software or have a fee.
 Each licensed product has its...Read more

-Bomgar is Cornell's "Remote Assistance" tool.
-Remote assistance allows a Cornell technical support provider (TSP) to access an end-user's computer in order to resolve a problem without having to talk the user through often elaborate or confusing procedures on the phone or carry out an onsite...Read more
+BeyondTrust (formerly known as Bomgar) is Cornell's "Remote Assistance" tool.
+Remote assistance allows a Cornell technical support provider (TSP) to access an end-user's computer in order to resolve a problem without having to talk the user through often elaborate or confusing procedures on the...Read more

 The Desktop Everywhere service has been retired effective June 1, 2019.
 After this date users will no longer be able to log in to the Desktop Everywhere environment.If your Cornell responsibilities require use of a virtual desktop environment, CIT will work with you to identify an...Read more